irmen/raycaster/Readme.md

-# Raycaster engine in Python and Kotlin/JVM
+# Raycaster engine in Python, and the same in Kotlin/JVM

 This is an attempt to create a classic raycaster engine.
 Think original DOS Wolfenstein.
 However, this version also has a texture mapped floor and ceiling, something that